HassenPy/django-pdb/README.rst

     (Pdb) element = "another value"
     (Pdb) c
     [11/May/2012 11:22:53] "GET /filter/ HTTP/1.1" 200 37

+This is useful to inspect a complex object that isn't behaving as expected or debug a filter.

 Other apps that override ``test``/``runserver``
 -----------------------------------------------